carlomilanesi/measures-rs/docs/Motivation.md

 2. If the library is not extensible, it may be incomplete, as there are some little used units that some applications may require and which have not been included in the library.
 If it is extensible, it is usually somewhat difficult to extend it.
 3. It forces developers to use a specific natural language to name the properties and their units of measurements, instead of the natural language of the developers.
 For example, some people prefer to write `metre` and others prefer to write `meter`, for the same unit.

-Instead, the library `rs-measures` has just one built-in property, `Angle`, and just one built-in unit of measurement for it, `Radian`.
+Instead, the library `measures` defines just two built-in properties, `Dimensionless` and `Angle`, and it defines just two built-in unit of measurements, `One` for the property `Dimensionless`, and `Radian` for the property `Angle`.

 Every other property and every other unit of measurement can be easily defined by the application developers.
-In this way:
+As consequences:
 1. The library uses little compile-time and run-time resources, because it will include only the few properties and units needed by the application.
 2. The library is by-design easily extensible, by adding custom properties and units.
-3. The developers can define their preferred names for the properties and the units of measurement, and also the preferred unit-of-measurement suffixes for outputting measures.
+3. The developers can define their preferred names for properties and for units of measurement, and they can define also the preferred unit-of-measurement suffixes for outputting measures.

 ## Specifying derived units